 Classic car insurance policies can be quite cheap, as long as you are not using the car on a daily basis for commuting to work and are happy with restricted annual mileage.
 Road tax is free if the car is more than 40 years old, too.

 And of course, classic cars have a completely different style and feel to the cookie-cutter looks of modern cars.
 Regardless of your own likes and dislikes, you should certainly be able to find a model to suit.

 Cars from the 1970s and 80s are becoming more popular now, so there are plenty of good opportunities there.
-Investing in a classic car should always be considered a long-term prospect, and not as a get-rich-quick scheme.
+Investing in a classic car should always be considered a long-term prospect, not a get-rich-quick scheme.

-Investment potential must go hand-in-hand with how you will use the car.
+Investment potential must go hand-in-hand with how you'll use the car.
 There is no point buying a classic car and not enjoying it.
 One of the best ways to keep your car in good order is to drive it regularly – shutting it up in a garage for several years can cause more harm than good, even if it keeps the mileage down.
-If you don’t enjoy owning and driving it, it’s not a very good use of your money.
+If you don't enjoy owning and driving it, it's not a very good use of your money.